 Here's a quick guide to Thai laws you might cross knowingly, or unknowingly:

 It doesn't get more obvious than the following statement taken from the Customs Department of the Kingdom of Thailand Website:

 “Violators of laws related to illicit drugs, e.g., having and holding for use, or being a producer, seller, or transporter are subject to the death sentence.“

 The police probably don't give a damn if you say you didn't inhale, you'll be in serious trouble if you're caught.
 Thai prisons are not like their comfortable Norwegian counterparts.
 You won't be having a good time inside.

 Don't be stupid in Thailand.
 Never buy, use or transport drugs in any manner during your stay.

-This includes defacing Thai money.
-Whatever you do, don't step on any Baht - it's against the law, and you could be arrested.
+This also includes defacing Thai money.
+Whatever you do, don't step on any Baht - it's against the law and could result in spending time behind bars.
 This could be a very difficult thing to explain when you return home.